Roommates + Landlords

 2) Find another tenant to take on the lease

 The Met Council on Housing, a NYC tenant’s rights organization, has a guide to what constitutes a reasonable or unreasonable refusal.
-Their site also outlines how you have the right to suggest another qualified tenant to take your place if you intend to leave your apartment permanently.
+Their site also outlines your right to suggest another qualified tenant to take your place if you intend to leave your apartment permanently, which is called an assignment.

-However, Himmelstein points out with a sublet, you are still responsible for all the obligations of the lease, including the rent.
-“And if the landlord reasonably refuses to consent—and it is often not clear what that looks like—the tenant cannot proceed with the subletting.
+“And if the landlord reasonably refuses to consent—and it is often unclear what that looks like—the tenant cannot proceed with the subletting.
 If the landlord unreasonably refuses to consent to the sublet, then you can proceed with the subletting, but the landlord might challenge it in court,” he says.

 3) Avoid breaking your lease in winter, if possible

-If landlords could keep the security deposit whenever a tenant broke their lease there would be less incentive for landlords to mitigate damages by trying to re-rent the apartment, says Ellen Davidson, a staff attorney at the Legal Aid Society in New York.
+If landlords could keep the security deposit whenever a tenant broke their lease, there would be less incentive for landlords to mitigate damages by trying to re-rent the apartment, says Ellen Davidson, a staff attorney at the Legal Aid Society in New York.
 She maintains the law means landlords can’t retain your security deposit simply because you break your lease.

 Unless you negotiated it before you began renting, a lease-break policy is unlikely to be included in your lease.
 If it is, however, it might lay out specific monetary penalties if the lease is broken in the slower winter months or if you’re not flexible when it comes to showing the apartment to new renters.

-Adam Frisch, senior managing director at the brokerage Mantus Real Estate, uses this kind of policy and says he has “very rarely had any pushback from that,” noting “most tenants appreciate it’s a flat fee in return for knowing [they] can leave.”
+Adam Frisch, senior managing director at the brokerage Mantus Real Estate, uses this kind of policy and says he has “very rarely had any pushback from that,” noting “most tenants appreciate that it’s a flat fee in return for knowing [they] can leave.”

 Can you end up on the tenant blacklist for breaking a lease?